WAD

 Agency for Healthcare Research and Quality - AHRQ aims to improve the quality, safety, efficiency, and effectiveness of health care for all Americans.
 AHRQ website provides a wealth of information on a range of resources aimed at improving quality of health care services.

-Health links, University of Washington - Health links is a resource of University of Washington.
+University of Washington Health Sciences Library - UW Health Sciences Library is a resource of University of Washington.
 It provides an introduction into evidence based practice, as well as tools relevant for EBP, including guidelines.

 Knowledge Transfer Clearinghouse - KT Clearinghouse provides a platform for researchers interested in knowledge translation.
 It provides indepth information, tools, and processes that be used to enhance and facilitate the implementation of guidelines.